evergreen-ci/certdepot/README.rst

 ----------

 Certdepot is based off `certstrap <https://github.com/square/certstrap>`_ by Square.
-This project heavily depends certstrap by expanding its capabilties.
+This project heavily depends certstrap by expanding its capabilities.

 Features
 --------